BSData/bsdata/README.md

         (Use your App Engine development project name created when setting up the Cloud SDK above).
 5. Create a file in the `<project directory>/src/main/resources/common/java/` directory called **`github-user.properties`**.
     * **This file should not be checked in to GitHub** (it's excluded via .gitignore).
 It contains GitHub authentication settings that should not be public.
 If your GitHub authentication token is checked in to GitHub, it will be invalidated and you will need to generate a new one.
-    * Add the following lines
+    * Add the following lines:
         ```
         ## GitHub User ##
         github.anon.username=GITHUB_USER_NAME